MikamiLab/isop_microscopy_python_matlab/README.md

 ## Velocity Analysis
 - **velocity_profile/velocity_timetrace_spin.ipynb**
-  - For *Spinning Confocal Microscope*.
+  - For *Spinning-Disk Confocal Microscope*.
   - Calculate velocity profile from tracking stage log file.
   - Used in: *Extended Data Fig. 5a and 5b*